indeterminateoutcomesstudios/Truth-Servitor/README.md

 * ?cpphelp or ?cref or ?ch : Search cppreference for a string and get the top result.
 * ?stackoverflowhelp or ?stackh or ?sh : Search Stack Overflow for a string and get the top result.
 * ?wiki : Search Wikipedia and get the top result.
-* ?wolfram or ?wolf or ?wa : Query Wolfram|Alpha.
+* ?wolfram or ?wolf or ?wa : Query WolframAlpha.
 If query fails, it gets booted to Wikipedia.
 * ?weather LOCATION : Query OpenWeatherMap for a given location.

 ### Features Coming Soon